-Nonfiction text features make it possible for students to obtain information about a specific topic or subtopic without reading the entire work to pick out said information.
+Nonfiction text features make it possible for students to obtain information about a specific topic or subtopic without reading the entire text.

 The 6 Most Common Text Features